 Daemon I Blackfyre

-|Born||In 170 AC, at King's Landing|
+|Born||In late 170 AC, King's Landing|

-|Died||In 196 AC, at Redgrass Field|
+|Died||In 196 AC, the Redgrass Field|

 |Spouse||Rohanne of Tyrosh|

 A black three headed-dragon on red|

 Appearance and Character